New & Used Mercedes-Benz GL: In Depth

 GET A FREE PRICE QUOTE

 The Mercedes-Benz GL-Class is a full-size luxury SUV that comes with three rows of seating.
-Pricing varies from $60,000 to $100,00, depending on model, making the GL compete with the Land Rover Range Rower, Lexus LX570, and the Cadillac Escalade.
-It’s one of three Mercedes models manufactured in the U.S. at the Tuscaloosa plant in Alabama.
+Pricing varies from $60,000 to $100,00, depending on model, making the GL compete with the Cadillac Escalade, Lexus LX 570, and the Land Rover Range Rover.
+It’s one of three Mercedes models built in the U.S. at the Tuscaloosa plant in Alabama.

 With the seven-passenger GL, Mercedes-Benz has a four-SUV strategy in the U.S., capped not by this off-roader, but by the stalwart of the Benz SUV lineup, the G-Class or Gelaendewagen.The GL Class is closely related to the five-passenger M-Class also built in Alabama, but has three rows of seating and about a foot more length.
 Its styling is also a little more chunky than that of the ML, with an upright grille and more exaggerated front end that helps clarify that the GL was intended as an alternative to some of Detroit’s fanciest truck-based SUVs—and to rival their towing and off-road proficiency.